UGzhang/UGzhang.github.io/_posts/2024-02-01-Ghost-Cell-Pattern-in-MPI.md

 ![image](/img/20240201/7.1.png)

 ## Data Exchange
-We use MPI_Isend synchronously for the exchange, so MPI_Waitall is needed to wait for the receiver to finish.
+Using [MPI_Isend](https://rookiehpc.org/mpi/docs/mpi_isend/index.html) and [MPI_Irecv](https://rookiehpc.org/mpi/docs/mpi_irecv/index.html) synchronously for the exchange, so MPI_Waitall is needed to wait for the receiver to finish.
 Running a 3000x3000 matrix with 20 processes takes 34.5 seconds.
 ```
 static void exchange(Solver* solver)
 {